Table of Contents[Hide][Show]

 Pitcher water filters usually use Granulated Activated Charcoal to remove some contaminants.
 They are less expensive than other filter options upfront, but require frequent filling (especially for large families) and cartridge replacement (making them more expensive in the long run).
 Since the carbon is not solid, it does not remove all toxins though these filters will improve taste.

 Pitcher filters will reduce chlorine, but are not effective at removing VOCs, heavy metals, endocrine disruptors or fluoride.
 This category also includes faucet mount external filters, which use the same technology.

 Verdict: Better than nothing, but doesn’t remove the worst offenders and is somewhat costly to use compared to other options.
-If this is the only option that will work in your home, choose a high-quality pitcher like this Soma Plant Based Filter system, but if you have the space and the budget, a Berkey (see below) is a much better alternative.
+If this is the only option that will work in your home, choose a high-quality pitcher like this Soma Plant Based Filter system or Clearly Filtered, but if you have the space and the budget, a Berkey (see below) is a much better alternative.

 Charcoal Stick Water Filters

 For those tight on space, charcoal sticks are a great alternative too.
 Charcoal sticks can be used in any pitcher or water bottle and remove contaminants in the same way that many pitcher water filters do.

 They are reusable, last for months and can be used as a refrigerator deodorizer or in the garden when you’re done with them!

 Verdict: These charcoal water filter sticks are a great eco-friendly zero-waste option for those tight on space.
 Ideal for couples and those just filtering water for 1-2 people.